 Michael Amadeo is a Hickory Room teacher and Toddler After school Team Leader.
 He has been working with children on and off for nine years, and at IMS for two years.
 He moved to Ithaca to attend Ithaca College where he graduated with a BS in Sociology in 2010.
 Michael is hoping to apply his knowledge of social patterns to effective and nurturing childcare.
 Michael is a longtime musician, enjoys reading, and being in nature.

 Sarah Heavens-Soda comes to us from London, England.
-She has worked with children for over 9 years and has gained her associates degree while working in England.
+She has worked with children for over 10 years and has gained her associates degree while working in England.
 She also has worked in Germany teaching English for a year.
 She moved with her wife Danielle to America in September 2014.
 She has worked in many of the classrooms as a substitute teacher.
-She had the pleasure of working in the Willow room last year and is taking all that she learnt to her new room and family Oak.
 In Sarah’s spare time she enjoys exploring Ithaca and what America has in store for her.
-She plays guitar and enjoys hiking around the many waterfalls Ithaca holds.
 This is Sarah’s first Montessori school, but she has fallen in love with the teaching ways and cannot wait to carry on her teaching career learning more and more about the Montessori way of life.

 Beth Pallace is the Lead teacher in the Willow Room.
 A native of the Ithaca area, Beth came to Ithaca Montessori in August of 2012 with a diverse resume of experiences working with youth and families in Tompkins County.
 Not only is connected to Ithaca families through her work with young children in the area, she is a business owner too!
 You will find her at the Ithaca Farmers Market on the weekends playing along the shore with her two small children, or serving up fresh pastries, empanadas and steamed momos.
 Beyond these accomplishments, Beth holds a bachelors degree in Anthropology.

-Khaliha Clemons is a Co-Lead teacher of the Elm Room and the Child Guidance Specialist at IMS. first came to IMS in the winter of 2007 for a college internship, and found the principles of Montessori education in line with her own teaching philosophy.
+Khaliha Clemons is the Lead teacher of the Elm Room and the Child Guidance Specialist at IMS.
+First came to IMS in the winter of 2007 for a college internship, and found the principles of Montessori education in line with her own teaching philosophy.
 She graduated from Keuka College with her Bachelor’s degree in Early Childhood & Special Education.
 She spent 5 years working in our summer camp program, and two years as an assistant teacher in the Pine Room before attending the Princeton Center for Montessori Teacher Education for Primary level certification.

 Heather Frost is the Outdoor Science Lab teacher and Elm Room classroom teacher.
 After graduating from Wells College with a Psychology Degree, Heather started working for SpringBrook.
 She participated in their self-determination program and focused on creating home-based programs for children with special needs.
 In Ithaca, Heather has enjoyed being a Gardens 4 Humanity educator, a nanny, and a volunteer with the Cool School Food Program.
 In her free time, you will almost always find Heather engaged in an outdoor activity.
 She especially loves hiking, growing vegetables, sledding, and learning the names of all the wildflowers that she encounters.

-Angelina Oszust is a Co-Lead teacher in the Walnut Room in her internship year for AMI Certification for 3-6.
+Angelina Oszust will be our Lead teacher in the Walnut Room as she is receiving her AMI Certification for 3-6.
 She began her journey at Ithaca Montessori School in 2013.
 She holds her A.A.S in Early Childhood and a New York State Teaching Assistant certificate.
 She has been a part of two Montessori schools in the Albany area, Bought Montessori and Woodland Hill Montessori.
 Most recently, she worked at a childcare center in Vestal, NY with 3 year olds as well as before and after school.
 Angelina enjoys theater and camping in her spare time, she also led a Sunday School class before moving to the area.

 Olive Landon is a Co-Lead teacher in the Pine Room and has worked as a teacher in our Primary Program since 2006.
 In addition to working towards a degree in Early Childhood Education at TC3, Olive received her Montessori certification from the Montessori Early Childhood training & certification program at Northeast Montessori Institute in 2013.
 She has led the Pine Room since 2012.
 Olive lives in Dryden and enjoys creating stories and songs with our students.
 She is also a big fan of Dr. Seuss!

-Christy Lewis received her B.A. in English from Saint Bonaventure University in Olean, NY.
-She brings her love of children and education, combined with years of customer service and office experience to her role here at IMS.
-Christy has had experience working summer camp programs as well being an assistant coach to a children’s recreational track team in her high school years, in addition to her multiple years of administrative work.
+Christy Lewis joined IMS in 2015.
+Christy received her B.A. in English from Saint Bonaventure University in Olean, NY.
+She brings her love for children and education, combined with years of customer service and office experience to her role here at IMS.
+Christy has had experience working many years at summer camp programs as well being an assistant coach to a children’s recreational track team in her high school years.
+In addition to her childcare experience, Christy has multiple years of administrative work.

-Outside of IMS, Christy and her husband, Ethan, live in Freeville with their puppy!
-Christy enjoys going for hikes in Ithaca, as well as in the Adirondacks.
-She also enjoys running, fishing and mostly reading.
+Outside of IMS, Christy and her husband, Ethan, live in Freeville with their two puppies!
+Christy enjoys going for hikes in Ithaca, as well as in the Adirondacks, as well as running, fishing, camping and reading.